highcharts/highcharts-react/README.md

 #### Basic usage example

-Import into your React project and render a:
+Import into your React project and render a chart:

 ##### Highcharts chart